testing-library/testing-library-docs/docs/guide-which-query.md

 const foo = container.querySelector('[data-foo="bar"]')
 ```

+## Chrome extension
+Do you still have problems knowing how to use Testing Library queries?
+We got your back by creating a cool Chrome extension named [which-query](https://github.com/testing-library/which-query) that you can download [from here](https://chrome.google.com/webstore/detail/testing-library-which-que/olmmagdolfehlpjmbkmondggbebeimoh), and it aims to enable developers to find a better query when writing tests.
+Right click on an element on any web page and it will copy the best possible query for that element into your clipboard.
+Then simply paste into your test code.
+That also helps you to learn how to use React Testing Library queries.

 ## Playground

 If you want to get more familiar with these queries, you can try them out on